Marohn-Group/mmodel/docs/tutorial_graph.rst

 Function with variable length of arguments
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In mmodel graph, the argument length of a node is fixed.
+In a *mmodel* graph, the argument length of a node is fixed.
 For a function with a variable length of arguments, additional arguments can be provided using the input function.